 Preparing a will

 The main purpose of preparing a will is the designation of a guardian for the children.
 When one parent dies, normally the other parent will take care of the children.
 The problem is what happens when both parents die?
-Someone needs to give the children a place to live, to raise the children on a daily basis, to help the children with any medical needs, and just to love and spend time with the children.
+Someone needs to give the children a place to live, to raise the children daily, to help the children with any medical needs, and just to love and spend time with the children.

 General guardian appointment considerations